mabel-dev/opteryx.dev/docs/contributing/internals/testing.md

 Combined with the SQL Battery test, the aim is for 95% coverage (with explicit exceptions).
 Whilst 95% coverage does not ensure the tests are 'good', it does help ensures any material changes to the function of the system are captured early.

+Note that the SQL battery tests also contribute to the coverage metrics.

 ## SQL Battery

 **Frequency**: On Commit to GitHub
 **Maturity**: Medium
 **Location**: [mabel-dev/opteryx](https://github.com/mabel-dev/opteryx/tree/main/tests)

 Part of the CI process.
-Executes hundreds of hand-crafted SQL statements against the engine.
+Executes hundreds of hand-crafted (and some random) SQL statements against the engine.

-The SQL Battery helps to ensure the entire system performs as expected and when used in tandem with Unit Testing, which primarily focuses on ensuring parts work as they should, this provides a level of confidence that the system continues to perform as expected.
+The SQL Battery helps to ensure the entire application stack continues to perform as expected, when used in tandem with Unit Testing, which primarily focuses on ensuring parts work as they should, this provides a good level of confidence that all components are working together correctly.

-The battery essentially has four variations:
+The SQL battery has five types of test:

-- Does the Query run - with no checking or validation of the outputs
+- Does the Query run - with no checking or validation of the outputs.
+Focussed on testing syntax and parsing.
-- Does the Query fail - for scenarios when the query is expected to fail
+- Does the Query fail - for scenarios when the query is expected to fail.
+Focused on negative testing.
-- Is the shape of the results as expected - only the row and column counts are checked
+- Is the shape of the results as expected - only the row and column counts are checked.
+Focused on high volume query execution testing.
-- Does the Query return the right results - the returned dataset is checked
+- Does the Query return the right results - the returned dataset is checked.
+Focused on ensuring results are correct.
+- SQL Fuzzing - execute randomly generated SQL queries.
+Focused on removing developer bias from test cases.

 The SQL Battery the most effective test to identify when functionality has been broken or changed by updates.
 The shape testing is currently considered the best value of this suite - it is fast and easy to write new tests for this suite, and the execution give reasonable considence in the correctness of the result in most situations.